sourcery-ai-experiments/blog.nathanv.me/content/posts/quay-registry/index.md

 ```

 That's it!
 Assuming you configured everything correctly, Clair will automatically
-start scanning images already pushed to Quay, and any new images.
+start scanning images already pushed to Quay and any new images.

+{{< figure src="img/quay-vulns.png" alt="Vulnerabilities for a container image shown in the web UI" >}}

 If you get any "unable to analyze image" messages in Quay, this likely means
 there is a version mismatch between Quay and Clair.
 I would *highly* recommend